Beginners Guide to Trading Index Funds for 2026

 How much money do I need to start investing in index funds?

-Are any risks associated with index funds?
+Are there risks associated with index funds?

 How often should I review my index fund investments?